-> The GC-MS analysis of Alchemilla caucasica extract revealed the presence of fourteen compounds (phytochemical constituents) that could contribute the medicinal quality of the plant.
+The GC-MS analysis of Alchemilla caucasica extracts revealed the presence of fourteen compounds (phytochemical constituents) that could contribute to the medicinal quality of the plant.
 The identification of the phytochemical compounds was confirmed based on the peak area, retention time and molecular formula.
-The major phytochemical constituent’s present in methanolic extract of Alchemilla caucasica are presented as compound chromatogram is in Fig. 2.
+The major phytochemical constituent’s present in methanolic extract of Alchemilla caucasica is presented as compound chromatogram is in Fig. 2.

 FIG. 2: GC-MS CHROMATOGRAM OF METHANOLIC EXTRACT OF ALCHEMILLA CAUCASICA

 GC-MS analysis revealed the presence of fourteen compounds in methanol extracts of Alchemilla caucasica.
-Peak number, retention time, compound name, molecular weight and molecular formula are stated in Table 1.
+Peak number, retention time, compound name, molecular weight, and molecular formula are stated in Table 1.
 It shows compounds identified in methanol extract of Alchemilla caucasica which represented the hydrophobic and hydrophilic bioactive fraction.
 Three compounds were identified as the major bioactive compounds.
 They are 13-docosenamide (Z)- and it had a relative abundance of 59.77% and eluted as represented at peak 11, octadecenoic acid 2, 3-dihydroxy-propyl ester ester had a relative abundance of 15.34% and eluted as represented at peak 10 and hexadecanoic acid 2-hydroxy-1-(hydroxymethyl)ethyl ester had a relative abundance of 7.59% and eluted as represented at peak 8.
-Major fatty acids has biological activities such as being anti-inflammatory, anti-androgenic, cancer preventing, dermatigenic, hypocholesterolemic, anaemiagenic, insectifuge as well as being a 5-alpha reductase inhibitor 17. n- hexadecanoic acid has been reported to show selective toxicity to human leukemic cells as well as anti tumor activity and is suggested to be a lead compound in anti cancer drugs 18.
-Other fatty acids and fatty acid esters identified were linoleic acid (0.69%), linolenic acid (1.96%), octa decanoic acid (0.56%) and n-hexadecanoic acid (1.81%).
+Major fatty acids have biological activities such as being anti-inflammatory, anti-androgenic, cancer preventing, dermatigenic, hypocholesterolemic, anaemiagenic, insectifuge as well as being a 5-alpha-reductase inhibitor 17. n- hexadecanoic acid has been reported to show selective toxicity to human leukemic cells as well as antitumor activity and is suggested to be a lead compound in anti-cancer drugs 18.
+Other fatty acids and fatty acid esters identified were linoleic acid (0.69%), linolenic acid (1.96%), octadecanoic acid (0.56%) and n-hexadecanoic acid (1.81%).

 TABLE 1: CHEMICAL COMPOSITION OF THE BIOACTIVE COMPOUNDS OF ALCHEMILLA CAUCASICA

-Sterols are important constituents of all eukaryotes and play vital role in plant cell membranes.
-Plant sterols possess valuable physiological activities, they are biogenetic precursors of many hormones and oviposition stimulants of some insects 22.
-Among all phytochemicals, β-sitosterol is a main phytosterol found in many plants.
+Sterols are important constituents of all eukaryotes and play a vital role in plant cell membranes.
+Plant sterols possess valuable physiological activities; they are biogenetic precursors of many hormones and oviposition stimulants of some insects 22.
+Among all phytochemicals, β-sitosterol is the main phytosterol found in many plants.
 It has been reported to show anti-inflammatory, antineoplastic, antipyretic, and immunomodulating activity 23.

-- Owen RW, Giacosa WE, Hull R, Haubner BS and Bartsh H: The antioxidant / anticancer potential of phenolic compounds isolated from olive oil.
-European Journal of Cancer 2000; 36: 1235-1247.
+- Owen RW, Giacosa WE, Hull R, Haubner BS and Bartsh H: The antioxidant/anticancer potential of phenolic compounds isolated from olive oil.
+European Journal of Cancer 2000; 36: 1235-47.

-- Kumar V and Parmar NS: Herbs: A potential source for the development of new pytomedicinals.
+- Kumar V and Parmar NS: Herbs: A potential source for the development of new phytomedicines.
 The Pharma Review 2003; 1: 59-63.

 - Babayan MS, Chelombit'ko VA: Study of polysaccharides of herb Alchemilla tredecimloba from Rosaceae family.
 Izvestiya Vysshikh Uchebnykh Zavedenii, Severo-Kavkazskii Region, Estestvennye Nauki 2009; 4: 68-69.